fullwebdev/fullwebdev/packages/daucus/configuration.md

 }
 ```

-Some configuration features (like ["compiler functions"](#Compiler)) are only avaible in JavaScript.
+Some configuration features (e.g. _compiler functions_) are only avaible in JavaScript.

 ### JavaScript

 When using JavaScript, be sure to use the right file extension depending on the nearest npm package [configuration](https://nodejs.org/api/packages.html#packages_type).

-For most cases, we recommend to use the ES Module format with a `daucus-config.mjs` file:
+For most cases, we recommend using the ES Module format with a `daucus-config.mjs` file:

 ```js
 /** @type {import('@daucus/cli').DaucusJSConfig}*/